zavaboy/challonge-wp/readme.txt

 = I think I found a bug.
 What do I do? =

 Although I do my best to avoid introducing bugs, especially with complexity growing every release, it gets increasingly difficult for me to squish them all before I make a release.
 That said, please report any bugs you come across in the [support forum](http://wordpress.org/support/plugin/challonge).
-I try to get to bug reports quickly and typically, but not always, I get bugs fixed within a week.
+I try to get to bug reports quickly depending on the severity.
 If I'm already aware of the bug, you will find it in the [upcoming release notes](http://zavaboy.org/challonge-wordpress-plugin/) on my website.

 = Can you make the plugin do this? =